 - Josh Pastner (Georgia Tech)

-- This one seems almost inevitable at this point, as Pastner’s tenure at Tech has been a mess both on and off the court.
-The Yellow Jackets have finished below .500 in each of the last two seasons and Pastner is dealing with sanctions from NCAA violations committed by one of his former assistants.
+- This one felt almost inevitable a year ago, as Pastner’s tenure at Tech has been a mess both on and off the court, and things really haven’t changed much.
+The Yellow Jackets have finished below .500 in two of four seasons under Pastner and the coach is dealing with sanctions from NCAA violations committed by one of his former assistants.
 Rebuilding the program will be even harder thanks to scholarship reductions, a postseason ban and recruiting limitations handed down by the NCAA.
 While Pastner was not directly charged with anything, it seems like Georgia Tech could make a change with cause and avoid having to pay some or all of the hefty buyout.
-We see schools turn a blind eye to these things all of the time, but AD Todd Stansbury didn’t hire Pastner and the lack of on-court success doesn’t bode well either.
+We see schools turn a blind eye to these things all of the time, but AD Todd Stansbury was not the one who hired Pastner and the lack of success doesn’t bode well.

 WE’VE GOT OUR EYE ON YOU, COACH

 Here are those guys that are having a rough year (or two… or three…) but aren’t in total danger.
 Yet.

 - We have been up and down with Brownell, which is pretty much how his tenure at Clemson has gone since he was hired in 2010.
 Two NCAA Tournaments and three NITs balanced by five seasons below or just barely above .500.
 The Tigers came into last season riding back-to-back 20+ win seasons for the first time under Brownell, but returned to the bottom half of the conference standings at 9-11 (16-15 overall).
 Brownell is perpetually on the hot seat but continues to get votes of confidence from administration, the latest being an extension through 2024.